nextgis/docs_toolbox/source/tools.rst

 Input:

 * Linear or polygonal layer in GeoJSON
 * Percentage of simplify - number of vertices to keep.
-Range 10 to 100.
-Use 10 for tesing.
-The **higher** the percentage - the **less** the simplification.
+Range 1 to 100.
+Use 90 for tesing.
+The **higher** the percentage - the **higher** the simplification.

 Output: